The Brain plasticity and neuropsychiatry research group

 Neuropsychiatry recognizes that the brain and mind are one, that mental illnesses are disorders of the brain, and that psychiatric symptoms are commonly found in neurological disorders.
 One important goal of neuropsychiatric research is to bridge the gap between neurology and psychiatry.

 Among the main aims of our current research are:

-II.
-To assess whether structural and functional brain plasticity are core characteristics of the human sleep-wake cycle
+- To examine whether structural and functional brain plasticity are core characteristics of the human sleep-wake cycle